As the transition to electric vehicles (EVs) revs up, the nation’s more than 16,000 new car dealerships are key to driving the market’s success.

 Sales staff need answers

 America’s EV market needs to grow vastly and rapidly to reduce the emissions that are worsening climate change.
-That will require auto dealers to be thoroughly engaged and equipped to educate their customers.
-We are eager to partner with auto dealers and associations that share our commitment to an all-electric future.
+That will require auto dealers to be thoroughly engaged and equipped to educate their customers and support their EV journey.

 We are honored to partner with auto dealers and associations that share our commitment to an all-electric future and to serve as a trusted EV resource to the millions of car buyers they serve.

 To learn more about CSE’s dealer services, contact Director of Dealerships & Fleets Vaasha Lutchman.